 The Hooktheory Song Library is an encyclopedia of popular music analyses using the Hooktheory visualization system created by its users.
 Analyses of Copyright protected works must conform to certain standards to ensure the use of Copyrighted material falls under fair use.

 It is Hooktheory's policy to respond to notices of alleged copyright infringement that comply with the Digital Millennium Copyright Act (DMCA).
 It is also Hooktheory's policy to terminate the use of Hooktheory's products or services of subscribers and account holders who infringe copyrights.
 Analyses that do not fit these criteria will be flagged for removal and repeat-offending users will be prohibited from contributing to the library.

-If you believe that your work has been used in a way that constitutes copyright infringement, please leave us a message on Facebook that includes the following following information (as required by the Online Copyright Infringement Liability Limitation Act of the Digital Millennium Copyright Act, 17 U.S.C. sec.
-512):
+If you believe that your work has been used in a way that constitutes copyright infringement, please email support(at)hooktheory.com and include the following following information as required by the Online Copyright Infringement Liability Limitation Act of the Digital Millennium Copyright Act, 17 U.S.C. sec.
+512: